 5 Key Tips for Applying for Jobs in Germany

 In Germany there are some key differences between the job application process here and in most English speaking countries.
-Here are 5 of the key ones to help you on your way.
+Don’t miss out on your dream job interview because you don’t understand these small but very singificant differences.
+Here are the 5 main ones which are essential you adopt and adapt to!

 Rule 1: Include a Photo on Your CV